Hidden self-energy contributions of collinear functions in SCET: Calculation of the quark self-energy

 The contribution of diagram (b) in Fig.~\ref{fig:SCETself} to the collinear function $J(u_1,u_2)$ is given by

-In deriving this expression, we have used the following identity for the inverse covariant derivatives in $\phi_n$ in order to obtain the order $g_s$ contribution of the gluon field at the vertex at $s_1\bar{n}$:
+In deriving this expression, we have used the following identity for the inverse covariant derivative in $\bar{\phi}_n$ in order to obtain the order $g_s$ contribution of the gluon field at the vertex at $s_1\bar{n}$:

 Simplifying the numerator, we obtain

 where

 We define the full amplitudes, including the Wilson coefficients (matching coefficients), for each collinear function as